nus-cs2103-AY2021S2/ip/docs/README.md

 Add an event and I'll remember it for you!

-### `event DESCRIPTION /at DATE (TIME)` - Add an  event
+### `event DESCRIPTION /at DATE (TIME)`

 Typing `event` followed by a description, date and optional time field adds an event to your list of tasks.
 DESCRIPTION can be made out of one or many words.
-DATE should be in yyyy-mm-dd format
+DATE should be in yyyy-mm-dd format.
-(TIME) is optional and should be in hh:mm format
+(TIME) is optional and should be in hh:mm format.

 Example of usage: